-Who’s most at risk?
-Internal executives and business leaders
+Most at risk: internal executives and business leaders

 10. Hacktivists: Politically Motivated Hackers

 A hacktivist is someone who hacks into government networks and systems to draw attention to a political or social cause—hence why the name “hacktivist” is a play on the word “activist.”
-They use hacking as a form of protest, retrieving sensitive government information, which is used for political or social purposes.
+They use hacking as a form of protest, retrieving sensitive government information and using it for political or social purposes.

 Cryptojackers are known to exploit network vulnerabilities and steal computer resources as a way to mine for cryptocurrencies.
 They spread malware in a variety of ways, often by planting infectious viruses across the web.
-These viruses and ransomware-like tactics are used to plant malicious code on victims’ systems, which work quietly in the background without the victims’ knowledge.
+These viruses and ransomware-like tactics help them deploy malicious code on victims’ systems, which work quietly in the background without the victims’ knowledge.
 Once the code is planted, it sends the results back to the hacker.

 Cryptojackers are tough to spot, since the malicious code can go undetected for a long time.
 Since their motive isn’t to steal victims’ data, but rather to use their system as a vehicle for cryptocurrency mining, it’s difficult to trace the source of the infection once it’s discovered.

-Who’s most at risk?
-Any individual or organization with unsecured networks
+Most at risk: any individual or organization with unsecured networks

 A gaming hacker is someone who focuses their hacking efforts on competitors in the gaming world.
 With the gaming industry booming, it’s no surprise that its own specialized category of gaming hackers have emerged as a result.
 Professional gamers might spend thousands of dollars on high-performance hardware and gaming credits, and hackers typically carry out their attacks in an attempt to steal competitor’s credit caches or cause distributed denial-of-service (DDoS) attacks to take them out of the game.